Home » Chicken & Biscuits

-If there is one thing I know for sure, it’s that Chicken and Biscuits is the poster child for comfort food. Ā Chicken, and veggies swimming in a savory gravy topped with flakey, buttery biscuits. Ā The gravy is Ā bubbling up through the biscuits. Ā Be still my heart……
+If there is one thing I know for sure, Chicken & Biscuits is the poster child for comfort food.
+Chicken and veggies swimming in a savory gravy topped with flakey, buttery biscuits.
+The sauce is bubbling up through the biscuits.
+Be still my heart……

 Chicken and Biscuits